vedikaorganics/dashboard-design/BLOG_FRONTEND_GUIDE.md

 2. **Performance**:
    - Use Next.js Image component for optimized images
-   - Implement caching for API calls
+   - Implement caching for API calls with revalidation tags
-   - Consider static generation for better performance
+   - Consider static generation with on-demand revalidation

 3. **Content Security**:
    - Sanitize HTML content from the CMS